adobe/adobe-learning-manager-reference-site/README.md

 To build all the modules run in the project root directory the following command with Maven 3:

     mvn clean install

+This will build only the artefacts for an AEM as a Cloud Service target.
+To build the artefacts for AEM on-premise as target use the -Pclassic profile:

+    mvn clean install -Pclassic

 If you have a running AEM instance you can build and package the whole project and deploy into AEM with